-Exactly 100 years ago, on June 23rd of 1912, Alan Turing was born.
-He was a human being of exceptional intelligence — a mathematical genius — and worked as one of the leading code-breakers during World War II.
+Alan Turing was a human being of exceptional intelligence — a mathematical genius — and worked as one of the leading code-breakers during World War II.
 He is also considered to be the "father of modern computing" thanks to his pioneering work in the field of computer science.
 In 1950, before the term "Artificial Intelligence" had been coined, he posed the question, "Can computers think?" and proposed the Turing Test.
 His achievements are staggering.

 In 1952, he was charged with gross indecency after admitting to a sexual relationship with another man, and as a result was told to choose either imprisonment or chemical castration as punishment.
 He chose the latter.
-Alan Turing was found dead in 1954, aged just 41.
-The coroner's verdict was suicide.
+Alan Turing was found dead on June 8th, 1954, a day after taking his own life.
+He was aged just 41.

 Turing wrote the following letter in 1952 to his friend and fellow mathematician, Norman Routledge, shortly before pleading guilty.

 (Source: Alan Turing: The Enigma - The Centenary Edition; Image: Alan Turing, via.)

 I don't think I really do know much about jobs, except the one I had during the war, and that certainly did not involve any travelling.
 I think they do take on conscripts.
 It certainly involved a good deal of hard thinking, but whether you'd be interested I don't know.
 Philip Hall was in the same racket and on the whole, I should say, he didn't care for it.
 However I am not at present in a state in which I am able to concentrate well, for reasons explained in the next paragraph.